abbyedxcmk/horiseon-code-refactor/README.md

 ### Getting Started

-Follow these instructions to create your project and deploy it to GitHub Pages:
+### Instructions to create your project and deploy it to GitHub Pages:

 1. Create a new repository on your GitHub account and clone it to your computer.